Comparison of Channels: Criteria for Domination by a Symmetric Channel: Acknowledgment

 \section{Acknowledgment}

 We would like to thank an anonymous reviewer and the Associate Editor, Chandra Nair, for bringing the reference \cite{vanDijk} to our attention.
-Y.P. would like to thank Dr. Ziv Goldfeld for discussions on secrecy capacity.
+Yury Polyanskiy would like to thank Dr. Ziv Goldfeld for discussions on secrecy capacity.